-The Network submitted a proposal to establish an EPMT in 2006, but NPS did not fund it.
+The Heartland Inventory and Monitoring Network (Network) submitted a proposal to establish an Invasive Plant Management Team (IPMT), consistent with the National Park Service (NPS) exotic plant management program, in 2006, but NPS did not fund it.
 Parks continued invasive plant management individually, when money was available between 2006 and 2010.
 Some parks included management of these species in a fire management plan (FMP) or other implementation plans, but others had only high-tier planning documents that called for control of invasive species.
 These high-tier planning documents generally lack implementation details or strategies needed to execute invasive plant control.
 The National Environmental Policy Act of 1969 (NEPA) compliance may require completion of an Environmental Assessment (EA) for program management plans or resource implementation plans requiring management action.
 The NPS allows the use of Categorical Exclusions (CE) for invasive plant management actions that are consistent with plans that underwent NEPA process, as stated in its Director's Order 12 Handbook: NEPA Policy Manual Interim Guidance (NPS 2009: 39), for and for